Skip to main content

 Huy Citadel

-Huy Citadel was preceded by a real medieval castle with the name "Li Tchestia" which was first mentioned in the 9th century.
-It was besieged and taken in 1525 by the Dutch and quickly retaken by the Prince-bishop of Liège with Spanish aid.
-The castle was completely torn down in 1715, as a result of the Barrier Treaty, which created a buffer zone between the Dutch Republic and Kingdom of France.
-The strategic rocky outcrop next to a bend in the river Meuse then remained empty for a century.
+The Huy Citadel was built on the site of an earlier medieval castle named "Li Tchestia," first mentioned in the 9th century.
+That castle was besieged and captured by the Dutch in 1525, but was quickly retaken by the Prince-Bishop of Liège with Spanish support.
+The castle was completely dismantled in 1715 as a result of the Barrier Treaty, which established a buffer zone between the Dutch Republic and the Kingdom of France.
+The strategic rocky outcrop next to a bend in the Meuse River then remained unoccupied for a century.

-The present citadel was built between 1818 and 1823 for the United Kingdom of the Netherlands, by the Lieutenant colonel H. Kamerlingh.
-The formidable fortress housed 600 soldiers.
-After the Belgian Revolution, in 1831, it became a Belgian property.
-Belgium used the Huy Citadel to house political prisoners until 1876.
+The current citadel was constructed between 1818 and 1823 for the United Kingdom of the Netherlands by Lieutenant Colonel H. Kamerlingh.
+It was a formidable fortress that housed 600 soldiers.
+After the Belgian Revolution in 1831, it became Belgian property.
+Belgium used the Huy Citadel to detain political prisoners until 1876.

-After World War II Huy Citadel was given over to touristic purposes and since 1992 houses a museum dedicated to the victims of World War II.
+After World War II, Huy Citadel was repurposed for tourism and, since 1992, houses a museum dedicated to World War II victims.

-At present Huy Citadel can be visited for a fee.
-You can reach it via a very long set of stairs from the riverside.
-Until 2012 it was possible to use a cable car from the other side of the river, but then a helicopter cut one of the cables in an accident.
-The cable was not repaired.
+Today, Huy Citadel is open for visits for a fee.
+Visitors can reach it via a very long staircase from the riverside.
+Until 2012, a cable car from the other side of the river was available, but it was discontinued after a helicopter accident severed one of its cables, which was never repaired.
 An impressive fortress.

 Gallery